-No text book will be required but considerable use will be made of cases and documents from the following: Read: Cases in Constitutional Law.
-Kennedy: Statutes, Treaties and Documents of the Canadian Constitution.
+No text book will be required but considerable use will be made of cases and documents from the following: Dawson: Constitutional Issues in Canada, 1900-1931.
+Kennedy: Statutes, Treaties and Documents of the Canadian Constitution

 Books for reference: Kennedy: Constitution of Canada.
 Lefroy: Short Treatise on Canadian Constitutional Law.
 Smith: Federalism in North America.
-Keith: Responsible Government in the Dominions.
 Dawson: Civil Service of Canada.
 MacKay: Unreformed Senate of Canada.
 Siegfried: Race Question in Canada.
+Brady: Canada.
 Canada and Its Provinces (sections on Government).